Ben-Voris/Mac-notes/README.md

 [How to use the function keys on your Mac](https://support.apple.com/en-us/102439)
 either:

-- Press and hold the Function (Fn)/Globe keyNo alt supplied for Image while pressing a function key.
+- Press and hold the Function (Fn)/Globe while pressing a function key.
-- Change the default behavior of the keys
+- To change the default behavior of the keys
     1. Choose Apple menu  > System Settings.
     2. Click Keyboard in the sidebar.
     3. Click the Keyboard Shortcuts button on the right.